dolthub/docs/content/concepts/dolt/git/conflicts.md

 ### Schema

-Two branches must add, delete or modify a similarly named table, column, index or constraint to generate a schema conflict, otherwise the changes are mergeable.
+Two branches must add, delete or modify a similarly named table, column, foreign key, index or constraint to generate a schema conflict, otherwise the changes are mergeable.

-If two branches modify the same named table, column foreign key, index or check constraint, consult the following tables for conflict detection.
+If two branches modify the same named table, column, foreign key, index or check constraint, consult the following tables for conflict detection.

 #### Tables